 - I will remain medication compliant, following physician's orders as prescribed.

-UVM's CRC requires that all active members:
+UVM's CRP requires that all active members:

 We value personal responsibility, integrity, and living a balanced life.